sapphireUI/SapphireUI/CONTRIBUTING.md

 - Reach out to the maintainers
 - Check existing documentation and examples

-Thank you for contributing to Buridan UI!
+Thank you for contributing to SapphireUI!